Manchin: I want to sit down with Neil Gorsuch

 Republican lawmakers refused to have confirmation hearings on the Appeals Court judge to consider voting for him.

 "That was wrong.
-That was disgraceful," the West Virginia Democrat told CNN's Alisyn Camerota Wednesday on "New Day."
+That was disgraceful," the West Virginia Democrat told CNN's Chris Cuomo Wednesday on "New Day."
 "Now (Democrats) think, 'Okay, that's how we were treated, so we're going to treat them the same.'"

 "That's not what we were sent here to do.
 That's not what I'm going to do," Manchin added.
 "I'm anxious to sit down with the new nominee to find out more about him."